Mastering GPIO on STM32 Blue Pill: The Modern Way with Rust

 By using this code, the PC13 pin will immediately be set to HIGH when configured as an output, ensuring the LED does not turn ON at startup.

-Actually, we can also use the push-pull output mode by replacing the code on line 56 with the following:
+Actually, we can also use the push-pull output mode by replacing the code on line 56 with the following: Next, to test the push-pull output mode, replace the code on line 56 once again with the following snippet:

 1let mut led = gpioc